The Best Credit Cards for Budget Hotels

 5. Wyndham Rewards Visa Signature Card From Barclay’s Bank

-This card offers new customers a 16,000 point sign-up bonus and two points per dollar spent on most purchases.
-Transactions at their hotels, which include Days Inn, Howard Johnson, and Microtel, among others, will earn five points per dollar spent.
-Reward nights start at 6,000 points, so their bonus is worth two free nights and almost enough for a third.
-There is a $49 annual fee for this card, but there is also a no-fee version that awards slightly fewer points.
+This card offers new customers a 12,000 point sign-up bonus and two points per dollar spent on most purchases.
+Transactions at their hotels, which include Days Inn, Howard Johnson, and Microtel, among others, will earn three points per dollar spent.
+Reward nights start at 6,000 points, so their bonus is worth two free nights.
+There no fee for this version of the card.

 Which Card Should You Choose?